keya-rony/ecommerce-data-wrangling/README.md

 - **Customer Insights:** Most frequent buyers came from the USA and the UK, with distinct purchasing trends by city and age group.
 - **Order Status:** Around 42% of orders were shipped successfully, while others were pending, canceled, or returned.
 - **Seasonality:** Sales peaked during key holiday seasons, especially in December.

+### Tools Used
+**Python:** Data cleaning, wrangling, and analysis using the pandas library.
+**pandas:** For DataFrame operations, including filtering, grouping, and merging datasets.
+Visualizations: Using **matplotlib** and **seaborn** to create charts.

+### Conclusion
+This project demonstrates my ability to handle real-world data using Python and pandas, covering the entire data pipeline from initial exploration to advanced analysis and visualization.
+It showcases critical data analysis skills required for business insights and decision-making.